mkiang/decomposing_inequality/README.md

 example](https://doi.org/10.1016/j.sste.2019.100301) that did not exist when this project was underway.

-All that to say, this code should be considered a **starting point** in future project development.
+All that to say, this code should be considered a **starting point** for future project development.
 Modernizing the code used in this project will likely decrease the computational burden substantially.